Swedish Hockey League: Playoffs

 The SHL playoffs are an elimination tournament consisting of multi-game series where two teams battle to win a best-of-three or best-of-seven series in order to advance to the next round.
 The playoffs consist of four rounds: The eighth finals, the quarterfinals, the semifinals and the finals.
-In the first round, the eighth finals (known as Play In before the 2015–16 season), the 7th-ranked team from the regular season is paired against the 10th-ranked team and the 8th-ranked team is paired against the 9th-ranked teamen.
+In the first round, the eighth finals (known as Play In before the 2015–16 season), the 7th-ranked team from the regular season is paired against the 10th-ranked team and the 8th-ranked team is paired against the 9th-ranked team.
 In the quarterfinals, the six best teams from the regular season and the two winners of the eighth finals are paired seed-wise against each other, with the highest seed playing the lowest-remaining seed.
 In the semifinals, the teams are re-seeded, with the top remaining seed playing against the lowest remaining seed, and the other two remaining teams pairing off.
 In the finals, the two remaining teams face each other to determine the Swedish ice hockey champions.
 Before the 2013–14 season, the top-tier teams got to choose their opponents in the quarterfinals.

 The eighth finals are played as best-of-three series while the other rounds are played as best-of-seven series.
 In each series, the higher-ranked team of the two has home-ice advantage.
 Each series is played in an alternating home-away format, with the first game played at the higher seed's home venue.
 Any given series ends when one team has won more than half the maximum number of games needed to decide the series.

 Relegation

-The two lowest ranked teams after the regular season have to play in a relegation series called Kvalserien together with four teams from the second tier league HockeyAllsvenskan.
-The top two teams of Kvalserien qualify for the next SHL season, while the other four are demoted to HockeyAllsvenskan.
+The two lowest ranked teams after the regular season have to play in a best-of-seven relegation series called Kvalserien, with the higher-ranked team having home-ice advantage.
+The winning team remains in the SHL, while the losing team is relegated to the second-tier league, HockeyAllsvenskan.
+The champion of HockeyAllsvenskan is promoted to the SHL, taking the place of the relegated team.